 With this summer being our first in the new apartment, we’ve fully embraced a happy hour ritual of our own, opting to spend a bit of time on the patio prior to making dinner, often with a gin and tonic in hand and sharing stories from our days.
 It’s a moment to pause, reconnect and relax, regardless of what the rest of the evening has in store.

 The idea for this particular gin and tonic remix started with a bottle of coveted violet liqueur.
 When Alex and I were in NYC a couple of months ago, I made it my mission to hunt down a bottle to bring back.
 It ended up costing me a ridiculous amount due to crazy exchange rates, having to pay to check my bag in order to bring it back with me, and then almost missing my flight due to traffic and having to pay to have Alex check her bag instead.
-Long story short, I now have an overly expensive bottle of violet liqueur that I’ve been waiting to use in the perfect cocktail.
+Long story short, I now have an overly expensive bottle of violet liqueur that I’ve been waiting to use in the perfect cocktail, and pairing it with one of my favourite Kitten and the Bear jams just seemed like an obvious decision.

 VIOLET GIN AND TONIC